manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Although `takeAction()` is invoked on `wizard`, it executes inside BaseHero.
 The call to `attack()` therefore dispatches on the BaseHero instance, not on the composite.
 Wizard's override is never reached.

-This is the fundamental limitation of ordinary composition.
+This is the fundamental limitation of ordinary object composition.
 It preserves external polymorphism, but internal self-calls remain trapped within the delegated object.
 This limitation is known as the **Self problem**.

 ---